hochimeme/trailblazer-league/early-misthalin.md

   * 87 gp (+59)
 * [ ] Do the Halloween event to get 2 pumpkins and some fashion scape
 * [ ] Use air strike to kill a zombie in the sewer, safespot on ladder
+  * From testing: This is gonna be sketchy.
+It's not critical to do this step here if you can't kill the zombie.
+Just get your bones from somewhere else
   * Pick up the bones!
 Very important
 * [ ] Run south to Draynor, do a lap on the course
 * [ ] Buy 2 ropes from Ned (32 gp)